Categories

 Pod and Port: Podcasting, Social Media and Yacht Rock – Instagram’s Long Game and the Yacht Rock Power of Kenny Loggins

 Jeff explains why this changes the game for creators.
 Instead of treating Instagram as a short-lived post-and-forget channel, listeners are encouraged to think of it as part of a broader search and content strategy.
-The discussion covers evergreen content, smarter SEO, descriptive file naming, calls to action, and repurposing content in ways that keep valuable work visible without exhausting your audience
+The discussion covers evergreen content, smarter SEO, descriptive file naming, calls to action, and repurposing content to keep valuable work visible without exhausting your audience.

 Then the show turns to Yacht Rock, with Tom taking the lead on Kenny Loggins.
 From his transition out of Loggins and Messina to defining Yacht Rock tracks such as “This Is It,” “Whenever I Call You Friend,” and “Heart to Heart,” Tom makes the case that Loggins was a major force in the genre.
-The conversation also highlights how Loggins successfully made the leap into the video era through blockbuster soundtrack hits like “Footloose,” from Footloose “Danger Zone,” from Top Gun and “I’m Alright” from Caddyshack, showing how adaptability can extend both relevance and reach.
+The conversation also highlights how Loggins successfully leaped into the video era through blockbuster soundtrack hits like “Footloose,” “Danger Zone” from Top Gun, and “I’m Alright” from Caddyshack, showing how adaptability can extend both relevance and reach.

 • Instagram content now has a longer shelf life.